sarahgylee/RFM_analysis/README.md

 ### RFM is a method used for analyzing customer value
 #### 1. Recency: How recently did the customer purchase?
-> - The last time that a customer made a purchase
+> - The last time that a customer made a purchase\
-- A customer who has made a purchase recently is more likely to make a repeat purchase than a customer who hasn’t made a purchase in a long time
+> - A customer who has made a purchase recently is more likely to make a repeat purchase than a customer who hasn’t made a purchase in a long time

 #### 2. Frequency: How often do they purchase?